-You may think of a musician's website as less important than that of a photographer's or filmmaker's, for example, with many in the industry opting to outsource their digital presence and operations to sites like Spotify, TicketMaster, and social media platforms, where they can build a portfolio as well as market and sell their music, without having to drive traffic to their independent site.
+You may think of a musician's website as less important than that of a filmmaker's or photographer's website, for example, with many in the industry opting to outsource their digital presence and operations to sites like Spotify, TicketMaster, and social media platforms, where they can build a portfolio as well as market and sell their music, without having to drive traffic to their independent site.

 And yet, whilst having a presence on these external platforms is a crucial aspect of marketing within the music industry, your website is your home turf, and if you invest in it, it can be a reliable way to monetise your work, as well as promote your overall brand image.
 List an 'About' page where fans, promoters, and collaborators can go to learn a bit more about you and your story, and don't forget to clearly link to your EPK and social media and streaming profiles.

 Having a professional website as a musician also helps to build credibility and stands as a dependable resource for fans to stay up-to-date with information relating to tour dates, music releases, and any recent features and collaborations that you have done.
 You can also post exclusive content such as concert recordings and behind-the-scenes footage, which when promoted on your socials, can act an incentive for fans to click onto your page.

 7. Sell your merch

 People identify themselves with the music that they consume and the artists that they support, and they often want a way to show this to the world.
 Offering your fanbase a chance to buy branded merchandise is a great way to give them this, and nurture a sense of connection and community.